TAAPArthur/MPXManager/README.md

 MPX Manager was designed from the ground up to support a variable number of master devices.
 By default master devices operate independently and do not interfere with each other whenever possible.

 ## Configurable
 We strived to make as few assumptions as possible while still be compliant with the EWMH/ICCCM spec.
-The assumptions we made fo user convenience can be toggled a variable in the configuration file and/or from the command line .
-For the changes we did account, the code base is well documented to make hacks as painless as possible
+The assumptions we made fo user convenience can be toggled in the configuration file and/or from the command line.
+For the changes we did account, the code base is well documented to make hacks as painless as possible.
+And hacks, no matter how pointless are encouraged.
+The goal is for users to be able to do whatever they want.

 ## Multi monitor support
 We support having multiple monitors that each will hold one workspace.